Places to Volunteer in Tulsa

 There is also a chance for you to contribute to the Tulsa Botanic Garden mission to promote the beauty of plants by volunteering at one of the six stunning gardens.
 To expand your knowledge of nature and interact with other like-minded people contact the Director of Programs and Events at email@example.com or 918.289.0330 for more details.

 It feels good to do good.
-The smile you put on the face of the well-fed homeless, the newfound confidence of a literate child, and the beauty of a performance art production make serving the community so rewarding.
+The smile you put on the face of the well-fed homeless person, the newfound confidence of a literate child, and the beauty of a performance art production make serving the community so rewarding.
 Don’t hesitate to find a nonprofit that upholds your values and wholeheartedly give back to the city of Tulsa through your service.